near/docs/docs/validator/economics.md

 <blockquote class="info">
     <strong>did you know?</strong><br><br>
-    Reward is proportional to the stake independent of how many discreate seats are taken by given validator.
+    The reward is proportional to the stake, independently of how many discrete seats are taken by given validator.
 </blockquote>

 ### Stake your NEAR tokens

 Use [NEAR Shell](../development/near-clitool.md) to issue your staking transaction and generate your `proposal` to become a validator.
 At the end of the `epoch`, if your proposal is above the *seatPrice*, your node will become a validator - and will begin to generate rewards after one more epoch.
 You can increase your `proposal` anytime by signing a larger staking transaction.

-You can check current validators, upcoming validators and proposals via RPC:
+You can check current validators, upcoming validators and proposals via `validators` method on the RPC:

 ```bash
 $ http post https://rpc.betanet.nearprotocol.com jsonrpc=2.0 id=123 method=validators params:='[null]'